floydhub/floyd-docs/docs/guides/jobs/installing_dependencies.md

 All the [Unfofficial Jupyter Notebook Extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) are provided as python packages, therefore take a look at the above section about [how to install Python dependencies](./#installing-pythondependencies).

-Here's the steps to enable the extensions (we will show you how to do it for the [RISE extension](https://github.com/damianavila/RISE)):
+Here are the steps to enable the extensions (we will show you how to do it for the [RISE extension](https://github.com/damianavila/RISE)):

 1. [Open a Terminal](../ssh.md) and run the configuration steps:
     ```bash